alissacheng/project-2/README.md

 ## Using AWS to deploy solution

+1. cd into `transform` folder and build the docker image locally with the following command:
+    - `docker build -t <your-image-name> .`

+2. Run the docker image locally to test that it is working
+    - `docker run -e SNOWFLAKE_USERNAME=<snowflake-username> -e SNOWFLAKE_PASSWORD=<snowflake-password> -e SNOWFLAKE_ACCOUNT_ID=<snowflake-account-id> <your-image-name>`

+3. Create a new repository in ECR

+4. Click on your new repository in ECR and click on `View push commands` and follow the instructions do the following:
-1. Log in to ECR using the AWS CLI
+    - Login to your ECR in your terminal using AWS CLI:
         - `aws ecr get-login-password --region <your-region> | docker login --username AWS --password-stdin <your-account-id>.dkr.ecr.<your-region>.amazonaws.com`

-2. cd into `transform` folder and build the docker image with the following command:
+    - Build your docker image
-    - `docker build -t <your-image-name> .`
+        - `docker build -t <image-name> .`

-3. Tag your docker image
+    - Push your docker image into your repository
-    - `docker tag <your-image-name>:<tag> <your-account-id>.dkr.ecr.<your-region>.amazonaws.com/<your-repository-name>:<tag>`

-4. Push Docker Image to ECR
         - `docker push <your-account-id>.dkr.ecr.<your-region>.amazonaws.com/<your-repository-name>:<tag>`

-5. Login to your AWS console

-6. Set Up ECS Cluster
+5. Set Up an ECS Cluster

-7. Create ECS Task Definition and add Snowflake environment variables
+6. Create ECS Task Definition and add Snowflake environment variables

-5. Create a new task using the cluster and task definition from steps 5 & 6 and schedule/run the task accordingly
+7. Create a new task using the cluster and task definition from steps 5 & 6 and schedule/run the task accordingly